Jergron/music-history-angular/README.md

 #music-history-angular
 ###A Nashville Software School exercise for building a modular browser application using [RequireJS](http://requirejs.org) with [AngularJS](https://docs.angularjs.org/guide/introduction)

-**music-history-angular** was created to help understand how Angular uses it's data binding and dependancy injection.
+**music-history-angular** was created to help understand how AngularJS uses it's data binding and dependancy injection.
-Require was then later implemented in order to reduce a large amount of ```<script></script>``` tags using it's unique Asynchronous Module Definition.
+RequireJS was then later implemented in order to reduce a large amount of ```<script></script>``` tags using it's unique Asynchronous Module Definition.
 The original code that I refactored from my previouse project can be found here: [music-history-5](https://github.com/Jergron/music-history-5)

 **music-history-angular**  is a lifestyle app that allows the user to search and add song titles to their database